4,411% return. Black Swan? White Swan? Long-tail risk and CalPERS

 Where does CalPERS come into this?
 Follow closely:

-Well, the CIO of CalPERS decided to wind down or remove their investment in Universa in January and so the fund lost out on what should have been a $1B payout to CalPERS as the rest of the market collapsed.
+Well, the CIO of CalPERS decided to wind down or remove their investment in Universa in January, so the fund lost out on what should have been a $1B payout to CalPERS as the rest of the market collapsed.
 What adds real fire to the incident is that the CIO, Ben Meng, gave a pretty misleading non-answer to a question posed by a board member.
 Read below:

 Margaret Brown, an all-member representative for CalPERS, posted on her Facebook page on Thursday that the board was never told about the elimination of one of two tail-hedge strategies, which are designed to protect portfolios against market crashes.
 And meeting minutes show that Brown asked CalPERS CIO Ben Meng about the strategy at the pension’s March meeting.